If you want a secure, guaranteed income for your retirement, an annuity might be the way forward.

 - Any added extras, such as taking out a joint-life policy or the inclusion of death benefits.

-Because your annuity rate is linked directly to your personal circumstances, your health and lifestyle can significantly impact the annuity rate offered to you by providers.
+Because your annuity rate is linked directly to your personal circumstances, your health and lifestyle can significantly impact the annuity rate providers offer.

 Throughout our lives, we see the negative impact that our health and lifestyle can have on financial products such as life insurance.
 But at retirement, it’s quite the opposite.
 If you smoke, drink, are overweight, or have medical conditions such as high blood pressure or diabetes, you could be eligible for an enhanced annuity rate.

-That’s why it’s vital to share your medical history with our team when we ask for these details, as it allows us to find you the best-enhanced rates, giving you a higher potential income in retirement.
+That’s why it’s vital to share your medical history with our team when we ask for these details.
+This allows us to find you the best-enhanced rates, giving you a higher potential income in retirement.

 How do you compare annuity rates?